 CA encourages students to engage in sensible and strategic standardized testing.
 With respect to AP exams, this means taking exams only if and when the subject matter significantly overlaps with what a student has learned in class.
-While CA does not teach the College Board’s AP syllabi, a few courses (e.g., calculus, advanced statistics, comp sci, music theory, advanced physics, and some advanced-level language classes) cover a portion of AP test material.
-A student who has performed well these classes and is truly interested in the subject matter may choose to spend a modest amount of time studying independently in order to sit for an AP exam.
-We strongly discourage students from taking an AP exam if extensive independent preparation will be required; students are better served by focusing on their academic coursework and earning strong grades.
-Grades are far more important in the admissions process than AP exam scores.
+Generally speaking, it is unusual for freshmen and sophomores to take AP exams, as they are rarely enrolled in advanced-level courses.
+While CA does not teach the College Board’s AP syllabi, a few courses (e.g., calculus, advanced statistics, advanced computer science, music theory, advanced physics, and some advanced-level language classes) cover a portion of AP test material.
+A student who has performed well in these classes and is truly interested in the subject matter may choose to spend a modest amount of time studying independently in order to sit for an AP exam.
+We strongly discourage students from taking an AP exam if extensive independent preparation is required; students are better served by focusing on their academic coursework and earning strong grades.

 OK, but how do I know if I am a candidate for taking an AP exam?

 If a student is enrolled in one of the courses mentioned above, and has done well, s/he should speak with the teacher.
 Teachers are an excellent resource; they can provide good advice about a student’s exam readiness and what s/he will need to study independently in order to achieve a 4 or 5.
-If you have performed well in a class that covers a great deal of the material on the AP exam, it could be a good idea to take the exam.
-Generally speaking, it is unusual for freshmen and sophomores to take AP exams, as they are rarely enrolled in advanced-level courses.
+If you have performed well in a class that covers a portion of the material on the AP exam and you can set aside several hours to supplement your classwork with independent study, it could be a good idea to take the exam.
+Remember: at no time should AP exam preparation take precedence over your coursework!

 I’m still on the fence…